HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 1:** Users can't create instances without being logged in.
 - **How the Criteria was tested**:
     - User can login using the login button on the Django Rest Framework (DRF) interface.
-    - User id is used in review, follow, like and comment instances they create, to identify the creator and they can't create instaces without being logged in.
+    - User id is used in review, follow, like and comment instances they create, to identify the creator and they can't create instances without being logged in.
 </details>

 <details>